FlavioFS/design-patterns-for-games/Command/README.md

  - Partially applied function

 ## Roadmap
- 1. Define an interface for the Command.
+ 1. Define a common interface for all Commands.
 It should contain at least an *"execute()"* method.
- 1. For each desired command, create a class that implements Command interface.
-The actual method to be invoked should be inside the body of *"execute()"* method.
+ 1. For each different command, create a class that implements Command interface.
+The actual function to be invoked (the encapsulated one) should be inside the body of *execute()*.
- 1. Invoke the method through the interface (not directly anymore).
+ 1. Invoke the encapsulated function through the interface, by invoking *execute()* (not directly anymore).

 ## When should I use it?
- - When creation and execution of a request are no dependent on each other.
+ - When creation and execution of a request are not dependent on each other.
  - When you want to decouple **Invoker** from **Implementer**.
  - When you want to delegate the request to some third party entity.
  - When you want an asynchronous invocation.